41 MM CASE ANDBLACK PVD-TREATED COATING

 OR A GREY FABRIC STRAP

-A signature feature of TUDOR’s Heritage line, the strap is made according to the traditional Jacquard technique mastered by a century-old family business located in the St-Etienne region of France.
+A signature TUDOR feature, the strap is made according to the traditional Jacquard technique mastered by a century-old family business located in the St-Etienne region of France.

 Since 1906, their games have begun with the haka, the Maori war challenge that has since become inseparable with All Blacks tradition.
 A source of national pride, each new performance by the three-time rugby world champions is an enduring tribute to the culture of New Zealand.
 Some are born to follow.
 Others are #BornToDare